Enjoy A Lucrative Salary And High Job Satisfaction Using Your Communication Skills To Help Businesses Grow

 The result is intensive, concentrated training that reveals how to integrate your academic background, your transferable skills, and your knowledge of the field into behaviors that will help you land a position.

-When You Join The BDF, You’re Joining A Program Designed Around Skills That Helped Other PhDs Land Their Industry Jobs
+When You Join The Association’s Diamond Program, You’re Joining A Program Designed Around Skills That Helped Other PhDs Land Their Industry Jobs

-The BDF was built on tried and true principles that other – current – business developers used to land their positions.
+The Business Development Training Track was built on tried and true principles that other – current – business developers used to land their positions.

 The program is run by business developers who’ve landed industry positions and know which skills you’ll need to leverage to improve your chances of being hired.

-Joining the Business Development Federation lets you tap into targeted support from the industry professionals who oversee the program and former students who’ve now landed industry positions.
+Joining the Association’s Diamond Program lets you tap into targeted support from the industry professionals who oversee the program and former students who’ve now landed industry positions.

 The exclusivity of the group allows you to freely share ideas with fellow PhDs, request referrals from other professionals, and get the advice you need when you encounter challenges.